davidmartinezros/portfolio/readme.md

 ### Description
 My Web Portfolio shows an introduction, my habilities, my experience, my projects, a contact form and an admin area (only accessible with authorization).
 You can browse the portfolio while the music plays and try to click the background and gets a surprise! ;)

+With Universal, so you have a browser and a server part of the project communicating between them.

 ### Tools
-Angular 4 (JS + TypeScript), Bootstrap 4, Firebase, Audio
+Angular 5 (JS + TypeScript), Bootstrap 4, Firebase, Audio, Translate, Universal

 ### Requirements
 npm, angular-cli